IBM/integrity-enforcer/docs/ACM/README_ENABLE_IV_PROTECTION_ACM_ENV.md

       After ACM hub cluster syncs the polices in the GitHub repository, an ACM policy called `policy-integrity`  will be created in the ACM hub cluster and in an ACM managed cluster(s) which are selected based on the placement rule in the policy.

+      Wait for few mintutes for policies to be setup in the ACM hub cluster and managed cluster(s)

       Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is also created in an ACM managed cluster(s).
 This will trigger the deployment of Integrity Verifier operator to an ACM managed cluster(s), in the target namespace specified in the `policy-integrity`.

       c) Enable Integrity Verifiier protection in an ACM managed cluster (GitOps).